By Valerie LaRobardier

 One last bit of advice: When you download clippings from any newspaper site online, make sure the source is preserved, either in the file name or within the file itself.
 Do not depend on memory — put the file in a folder dedicated to the individual or surname.
 Don’t limit yourself to the exact location, as an article may be published in a large city paper or a neighboring state.
 Check out the browse section of each site, go to the state listings, and see what papers are covered and for what years.

 LaRobardier is a professional genealogist and president of the Dutchess County Genealogical Society.
 Every other month, she will discuss strategy and resources for research in Dutchess and Putnam counties and answer queries from readers.
 She can be reached at email@example.com.
 Click here for more of her columns.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.